Skip to main content

 Pool-Specific Secrets (Kubernetes)

-For advanced isolation, secrets can be injected into specific worker pools.
+For advanced isolation, secrets can be injected into specific worker pools using envSecretRef.

-• Use Case: A “Finance” worker pool that needs access to a secure banking API, while the “General” pool does not.
+• Use Case: A tenant-dedicated worker pool that needs its own LLM API keys, while the shared pool uses the platform defaults.

 Rotation & Security Guidelines